-To get a real taste of Germany, skip the ubiquitous Pils for a more adventurous brew and savor a local beer.
-From smoked brews in Bavaria, to woodruff-laced wheat beer in Berlin, here are the many flavors of German beer.
+To get a real taste of Germany, skip the ubiquitous Pils(ner) for a more adventurous brew and savor a local beer.
+From smoked brews in Bavaria to woodruff-laced wheat beer in Berlin, here are the many flavors of German beer.

-The pale, crisp, and light-bodied Kölsch is served in a thin, cylindrical glass called stangen.
-They are only 7 ounces and it is a tradition that beer pub waiters, clad in blue shirt, dark trousers and apron, will bring you one Kölsch after the other, unless you leave your beer glass half full or cover it with your beer mat to let them know you are done.
+The pale, crisp, and light-bodied kölsch is served in a thin, cylindrical glass called stangen.
+They are only 7 ounces and it is a tradition that kobes (beer pub waiters), clad in blue shirt, dark trousers and apron, will bring you one kölsch after the other on their kranz (tray), unless you leave your beer glass half full or cover it with your beer mat to let them know you are done.
 This means kölsch is always cold and rarely flat, but even these little beers can pack a punch at 5 percent.
 The waiter will keep a running tab so you can both keep track on the beer mat.

-Altbier in DüsseldorfDüsseldorf is the city of Altbier, a German style brown ale.
+Düsseldorf is the city of altbier, a German style brown ale.
 “Alt” means old, and the name refers to the pre-lager brewing method of using warm top-fermenting yeast like British pale ales.

 The secret of this beer’s mild smoked flavor is the century-old process of drying malt over an open fire made from beech wood logs.
 While other cities produce rauchbiers, it is Bamberg that is famous for them.
 Try the beer from Schlenkerla and Spezial in Bamberg.
-Their smoked beers are still made the traditional way and only sold within 9 miles of the city.
+Their smoked beers are still made the traditional way and only sold within a 9 mile radius of the city.

-Gose Beer in LeipzigLeipzig, the capital of Saxony in the East of Germany, is home to the Gose beer.
-This unusal beer is spiced up with coriander seeds and - unlike any other German beer - it is brewed with lightly salty water.
-Its tart and crispy taste makes it a refreshing summer beer, and Gose is often paired with seafood.
+Leipzig, the capital of Saxony in the East of Germany, is home to the distinctive Gose beer.
+This unusual beer is spiced with coriander seeds and - unlike any other German beer - it is brewed with lightly salty water and features a sourness.